 The Band menu on the Entry Window provides for a quick band change using the Band Up (ALT+F2), Band Down (ALT+F1), Mode Next (CTRL+F1), Mode Previous (CTRL+F2) commands or their keyboard shortcuts.
 WriteLog cycles through the allowable modes for the contest you have selected, and through the allowed bands.
 If the contest has no bands, then it cycles through the HF contest bands, 160m through 10m.
+Bands disabled using Band/Single-band are not counted as "allowed."

 Another quick method to get to another band is to type the frequency (only digits--no decimal point) you want into the CALL field of the entry window, followed by ENTER.
-WriteLog adds zeros to the right until it finds a frequency inside a ham band and sets the logging frequency to it.
+WriteLog adds zeros to the right until it finds a frequency inside a ham band (an "allowed" band as above) and sets the logging frequency to it.
 If you follow the digits with the letter 'K' or the letter 'M', then interprets the frequency in KHz or MHz respectively rather than looking for a ham band by adding zeros.
+At least three characters are required (counting any trailing 'M' or 'K') to treat the CALL field as a frequency.